chromalock/TI-32/README.md

 # TI-32

-A mod for TI-84 calculators to give them internet access and add other features, like test mode breakout and camera support
+A mod for TI-84 Plus C Silver Edition calculators to give them internet access and add other features, like test mode breakout and camera support

 ![built pcb](./pcb/built.png)

+## Features to be Added

+- Change Wi-Fi settings directly from calculator
+- Watchdog when receiving items
+- Support for color images
+- Action text during waiting phase
+- Support for multi-page response from GPT
+- Support for chat history from GPT
+- Support for bigger menu (320x240 resolution only)
+- Support for lowercase text
+- Documentation

+## Bug Fixes

+- Images don't work
+- GPT Menu closes immediately when receiving response
+- App transfer fails

 ## Video
 TODO add video link